 - SWPM : Solid Wood Packaging Material

-Solid Wood Packaging Material is hardwood or softwood packaging other than that comprised wholly of wood-based products such as plywood, particle board, oriented strand board, veneer, wood wool, etc., whoch has been created using glue, heat and pressure or a combination thereof used in supporting, protecting or carrying a commodity (including dunnage)
+Solid Wood Packaging Material is hardwood or softwood packaging other than that composed wholly of wood-based products such as plywood, particle board, oriented strand board, veneer, wood wool, etc., which has been created using glue, heat and pressure or a combination thereof used in supporting, protecting or carrying a commodity (including dunnage)

-At times a bit of bark is found on the solid wood packaging material.
-This may not be ignored.
+At times, the packaging material might carry a bit of bark.
+Do not ignore this.
 ISPM 15 has regulations for such cases.